lithnet/access-manager-docs/about-lithnet-access-manager/preventing-lateral-movement-with-access-manager.md

-# How does Access Manager help prevent lateral movement
+# How does Access Manager help prevent lateral movement?

-{% hint style="info" %}
-Adding as a test items
-{% endhint %}

 Lateral movement is a technique used by attackers, where after gaining initial access to one system, they obtain credentials that allow them to move into other hosts on the networ